jasaka-rm/casandra/README.md

 ```

 ## 🎛️ Interactive Dashboard (Streamlit)
-We’ve built a simple Streamlit app (app.py) to visualize and interact with the REITVision ESG model.
+We’ve built a simple Streamlit app (app.py) to visualize and interact with the Casandra model.
 It lets you enter a REIT name, ticker, and CIK number, then runs the full ESG-scoring pipeline and displays results instantly in a web dashboard.

 🧭 How to launch it